 • 250GB

 With that honorable mention, we’ve reached the end of our ranking.
-Sync.com takes the top spot as it’s both the best cloud storage overall, and the one that offers the best value on its primary plan.
+Internxt takes the top spot as it offers the best value across a range of plans.

-Icedrive and pCloud are the next two best cloud storage deals.
-If you need more storage than most, then the former is your best choice, but the latter is held back by the extra cost of private encryption.
+pCloud and Icedrive are the next two best cloud storage deals.
+The former is a better value service overall but if you need private encryption more than most, then the latter is your best choice.

 What did you think of our list of the cheapest cloud storage?
 Do you agree with our top picks, or do you think we missed one that deserves the spotlight?
 Let us know in the comments below, and as always, thank you for reading.